LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/AnIntroductionToMachineLearningWithScikitLearn.md

 # An introduction to machine learning with scikit-learn

+[TOC]

-In this section, we introduce the [machine learning](https://en.wikipedia.org/wiki/Machine_learning) vocabulary that we use throughout scikit-learn and give a simple learning example.
+In this tutorial, we introduce the [machine learning](https://en.wikipedia.org/wiki/Machine_learning) vocabulary that we use throughout scikit-learn and give a simple learning example.

 To run the code in this tutorial, you must first install scikit-learn and all of its required dependencies.
 Please refer to the [installation instructions page](https://scikit-learn.org/1.7/install.html#installation-instructions) for more information and for system-specific instructions.